PennChopMicrobiomeProgram/CHOP_metadata_checker/README.md

 ## Introduction

 This is a Flask application for checking metadata sheets for the PennCHOP Microbiome Core.
+It uses a PostgreSQL database hosted on reslncmcadmin01.research.chop.edu and is deployed through TKG Kubernetes.

-An older version is hosted at ctbus.pythonanywhere.com.
+An older version is hosted at ctbus.pythonanywhere.com (consider this deprecated, i.e. not guaranteed to exist at any point in the future).

 ## Installation and Running

-To run the flask app on its own (i.e. in development mode) follow the instructions in Running Flask App.
-To run it in production mode follow Production Mode on Nginx after setting it up in dev mode.
+To run the flask app on its own (i.e. in development mode) follow the instructions in Running Flask App for Debugging.
+To run it in production mode follow Production Mode on K8s.
+For installing the metadatalib CLI, go to Using the metadatacli for Creating Projects.

-### Running Flask App
+### Running Flask App for Debugging

 Clone the repo and start by making a copy of `SAMPLE.env` called CHOP.env, filling in any blank values (SECRET_KEY can be any string), and use sqlite to initialize the database based on schema.sql (you can call it anything you want, DB.db is used below).
 Next install the required python packages listed in `requirements.txt`.
 Then start the flask app.